What Is The P In Ph

 Etymological Significance

 The primary reason for the existence of 'ph' in English is etymological.
 As mentioned earlier, 'ph' typically indicates that a word is of Greek origin and entered English via Latin.
-This etymological marker can be helpful in understanding the meaning and usage of words.
-For example, knowing that "philosophy" comes from the Greek philosophia (φιλοσοφία), meaning "love of wisdom," can provide insight into the word's broader implications.
+Still, this etymological marker can be helpful in understanding the meaning and usage of words.
+To give you an idea, knowing that "philosophy" comes from the Greek philosophia (φιλοσοφία), meaning "love of wisdom," can provide insight into the word's broader implications.

 Contrasting with 'f'